poliorcetics/named-arguments-rfc/04-other-languages.md

 In such languages an external type is often necessary to implement *named arguments*.
 If you have functions taking another set of arguments, you will need another type.
 Depending on the language, types can be created inline (`call(MyType { name1: val1, ... })`, as in Rust) or not, which adds more boilerplate (as in the long form of the C example above).
+Most statically typed languages needs the type to be explicit too, adding more boilerplate.

 In some languages, like JavaScript, creating an external type is not necessary, passing an anonymous type with the expected properties is enough.
 This reduces the boilerplate, at the cost